Public Art Leading Wayfinding

 The background of Thame’s Public Art Strategy

 ‘Section 106 agreements’ are put in place with the developers to raise money for infrastructure to support new housing developments.
 They are drawn up by South Oxfordshire District Council before they grant planning permission, so the developer is legally bound to deliver the infrastructure agreed.
 Money is collected from the developer once the planning permission is implemented and when certain points in the agreement have been met.
-Included in this funding is money that is restricted to be spent on certain areas, and one of these is Public Art.
+Included in this funding is money that is restricted to be spent on certain areas, and one of these areas is Public Art.

 Project 1: Public Art Leading Wayfinding